Classical and quantum algorithms for characters of the symmetric group: Introduction

 The character of an irreducible representation (irrep) can be viewed as its fingerprint that uniquely identifies the irrep and facilitates many computational tasks.
 In the case of abelian groups such as the symmetry group of a periodic lattice, characters are basis functions of the Fourier transform associated with a given frequency or momentum.
 In general, the character of a group element $g$ is defined as the trace of a matrix describing the action of $g$ for a given irrep.

 Here we address the problem of computing characters of the symmetric group $S_n$, that is, the group of all possible permutations of $n$ objects.
 Symmetric groups $S_n$ with small values of $n$ often emerge as molecular symmetries in chemistry.
-For example, $S_4$ and $S_5$ describes molecules with tetrahedral and icosahedral symmetries such as the methane and the fullerene.
-The group $S_6$ is isomorphic to the two-qubit Clifford group~\cite{grier2020interactive} which plays an important role in quantum computing~\footnote{More precisely, $S_6$ is isomorphic to the two-qubit Clifford group with the Pauli subgroup factored out, see~\cite{grier2020interactive}.}.
+For example, $S_4$ and $S_5$ describe molecules with tetrahedral and icosahedral symmetries such as the methane and the fullerene.
+The group $S_6$ is isomorphic to the symplectic group describing the action of two-qubit Clifford gates commonly used in quantum computation~\cite{grier2020interactive}.
 Moreover, Cayley's theorem asserts that any finite group is isomorphic to a subgroup of $S_n$~\cite{johnson1971minimal}.

 Unfortunately, characters of $S_n$ lack a simple analytic formula.
 In fact, it was shown~\cite{hepler1996complexity,Ikenmeyer24} that the problem of computing the character of a given permutation $g\in S_n$ for a given irrep of $S_n$ is \#P-hard, that is, at least as hard as counting the number of solutions of an NP-hard problem.
 While this leaves little hope for an efficient algorithm with runtime scaling polynomially with $n$, one may ask how well can we do in practice and whether it is possible to compute characters of $S_n$ for moderately large values of $n$, say $n\le 100$ ?